 Conflicts in editor.mps file (jetbrains.mps.lang.editor)This may happen if you try to merge a non-migrated branch to a migrated branch and your non-migrated branch contains some changes to the same menu that you have migrated in the other branch.
 In this case it's recommended to Accept Yours (keep the migrated menu) and apply the modifications done in the other branch manually.

 Conflicts in SingleLineComment (jetbrains.mps.baseLanguage)A merge conflict will be reported for all single-line comments that have been modified in the branch.
 The single-line comments that have not been changed in the branch will be taken from the master and so will have been migrated already.
 These can be auto-resolved using the appropriate tool button.
 The remaining conflicting changes have to be migrated manually, perhaps by accepting the changes from the branch (accept theirs).
 The not migrated instances of SingleLineComment will thus be re-inserted into the code.
 Special care must be taken for single-line comments spreading across multiple lines, as is in the last comment in the illustrating code above.
 Since the migration separated the additional lines into standalone instances of SingleLineComment, which are hanging below the original SingleLineComment instance, and since merging the changes from the branch will only affect the original (top) instance of SingleLineComment, the lines below will be duplicating the text of the comment.
 The duplicating trailing single-line comments can be deleted.
-Some of the lines, however, may hold changes to the text of the comment coming from the master branch.
+Some of the lines, however, may hold changes to the text of the comment coming from the main branch.
 These must be manually copied into the single-line comment and only then the trailing comment can be deleted.
 This way you resolve all the conflicts and close the dialog.
 The code now, however, contains not-migrated instances of SingleLineComment coming from the branch.

 Conflicts between not-migrated TryCatchStatement/TryFinallyStatement and already migrated TryUniversalStatement (jetbrains.mps.baseLanguage)A merge conflict will be reported if there were changes inside the non-migrated or the migrated try statement.
 There are 3 possible cases: